alejandro-loja/React-Search/README.md

 - The applicant is built with Javascript and the back-end uses Node.js

 ## How the application works:
+1. Type in a book title for a book.
+2. Hit search.
+3. You will see a list of books.
+4. You have the option of saving the book info which you can view in the "saved" page.

 ![Image of Google Books API website](/react_search.png)